sshadmand/GoGongServer/README.md

 Clone this repo and change your working directory to this project's root folder.

-Before we build the Docker image, change the BASE_URL in the projects Django setting file (in the gogong folder):
+Before we build the Docker image, change the BASE_URL in the project's Django setting file (in the gogong folder):

 ```
 BASE_API_URL = "http://your-url"